RyanPoy/sweet_orm/docs/orm_relations.md

 --------------------------------------------------------
 # model define: demo.py

-  from sweet.orm import Model
-  from sweet.relations import *
+  from sweet_orm.orm import Model from sweet_orm.orm.relations import *

   class User(Model):
     has_many(Mobile)   #  if Mobile and User in same python file.